kartikkumarofficial/CivicTrack/README.md

 Go to your Supabase Dashboard and create a new project.

-In your project, go to the SQL Editor and run the query from the database.sql file (or the queries provided in the development history) to create the issues table.
+In your project, go to the SQL Editor and run the query from database.sql (or the queries provided in the development history) to create the issues table.

 Go to Project Settings > API.
 Copy your Project URL and anon public Key.